Medical Dermatology for skin conditions like eczema

 A study in Pediatric Dermatology showed lesions completely resolved in approximately 50% of children within 12 months and in 70% within 18 months.
 While one option is certainly to monitor the lesions until resolution, some patients and their caregivers would prefer to treat the lesions in the hopes of decreasing the duration of the infection.

-Treatment options that Dr. Cameron utilizes include topical prescription therapies at home, the use of cantharidin (blistering beetle juice) in-office, and the use of cryotherapy (freezing with liquid nitrogen) in-office.
+Treatment options that Cameron Dermatology utilizes include topical prescription therapies at home, the use of cantharidin (blistering beetle juice) in-office, and the use of cryotherapy (freezing with liquid nitrogen) in-office.
 Like chickenpox, the virus in the same family as molluscum, a small divot can form at the site of the infection with or without treatment.
 In adults, molluscum is typically an STD (sexually transmitted disease) and given its infectious nature, treatment is usually performed with cryotherapy.
 In immunosuppressed adult patients, molluscum can occur from close contact and may or may not be caused by sexual contact.

 Nail Fungus